streathamchess/streathamchess.github.io/about/venues.md

 {% include image.html url="/assets/photos/Improvers2.jpg" description="Members of our Library Improvers Group, getting some practice in preparation for match play." %}

 You can play casual chess at [Streatham Library](http://www.lambeth.gov.uk/places/streatham-library) every Tuesday throughout the year.
 Streatham Library is [here](https://www.google.co.uk/maps/place/London+SW16+1PN/@51.4317243,-0.1291294,17z/data=!3m1!4b1!4m2!3m1!1s0x487604280906fd47:0xa10f28b2b86f41a0) at 63 Streatham High Road, SW16 1PN.
-We meet in the Mark Bennett Community Centre from 4.30 to 7.30 pm and players of all ages and abilities are welcome, including beginners.
+We meet in the Mark Bennett Community Centre from 4.30 to 7.30 pm and players of all ages and abilities are welcome.
 We ask that children under 10 are accompanied by an adult.
 There is nothing to pay and you don't have to be a member of Streatham & Brixton Chess Club to participate.

 Strong players often drop by for a few games of blitz chess and several of our Tuesday afternoon regulars also play for our league teams.
 Members of the informal library chess group also have the opportunity to take part in more organized events, such as club rapidplays.